-Any completely biodegradable container can be used, however certain cemeteries may have guidelines or restrictions on what will accept as a green burial container.
+Any completely biodegradable container can be used.
+However, certain cemeteries may have guidelines or restrictions on what will be accepted as a green burial container.
 Common green burial products are wicker or bamboo woven fiber caskets that resemble a basket type of casket.

 Simple wood caskets can be used with no metal nails or handles.
-And to be truly sustainable no toxic glue or varnish should be used in the production of a wood casket.
+To be truly sustainable, no toxic glue or varnish should be used in the production of a wood casket.

 Woven or wood caskets can cost between $450 to $1,800.
 You could even opt to build your own DIY homemade wood burial container.
 Especially if you (or someone you know) are handy at word-working.

 Cardboard containers are also widely used.
 These are cheap to purchase, very lightweight, and can be very easily decorated and personalized in memory of the deceased.
 A cardboard coffin can usually be purchased for $150 or less.

 How to find a Green Burial cemetery in Florida?

 You can visit our Green Burial Directory for listings of all Green Burial Grounds in the United States.
 Use the map to locate the natural burial sites in Florida.
 There are 6 known green burial cemeteries at present.

 How to find a Green Funeral Provider in Florida?

 If you decide that you would prefer to employ a funeral director, there are a number of funeral service providers in Florida that now offer green burial service packages.
 The number of funeral homes offering these services is growing as the interest in natural burial increases.